 If you have a sales function on top of your marketing activities, this section is for you.

-Any sales strategy consists of two crucial components: a team and a sales cycle.
+Sales acquisition consists of two components: a team and a sales cycle.

 When it comes to your sales team, the key questions you must answer are: